JakobStrozberg/LLM-Shopping-List-App/noname-shopping-list/README.md

 This web app is designed to be embedded in a React Native WebView for the iOS app.

-## Setting up the Item Categorization Feature
+## Setting up the AI Features

+The shopping list now includes two AI-powered features:

+1. **Smart Product Suggestions**: Get intelligent recommendations for complementary products (e.g., suggest "mayonnaise" when you have "ketchup" and "mustard")
-The shopping list now includes an AI-powered feature to automatically categorize items by store sections (dairy, produce, etc.) for a better shopping experience.
+2. **Item Categorization**: Automatically categorize items by store sections (dairy, produce, etc.) for a better shopping experience

 ### Configuration